 In 2026, it will be 100 years since Albert Bois de Chesne, a native of Trieste (a Swiss citizen of French descent), founded the Juliana Alpine Botanical Garden.
-When we descend over the Vršič Pass into Trento on our vechicles, we have no idea that there is a botanical gem right next to the road, where numerous Slovenian plant treasures thrive in a small area.
+When we descend over the Vršič Pass into Trento, we have no idea that there is a botanical gem right next to the road, where numerous Slovenian plant treasures thrive in a small area.
 Brown information boards draw our attention to the Alpine Botanical Garden near the hamlet of 'Pri cerkvi'.

 The founding of Juliana

 Albert Bois de Chesne (1871-1953) was an enthusiastic botanist and mountaineer since his high school days.
-At the age of 16, he visited the area of Trenta for the first time with his botanical mentor Eduardo Pospichal and climbed Mt.
-Triglav with his mountain guide Andrej Komac.
-After completing his studies in forestry, he had to take over his father's company, which was involved in the timber trade.
-In 1925, he sold the extensive forests in Slavonia and returned to Trieste.
-Thus, at the age of 54, he was able to devote himself to his great love - botany.
+After completing his studies in forestry, he had to take over his father's company.
+In 1925, he sold his forests in Slavonia and returned to Trieste to devote himself to botany at the age of 54.

-In Trenta, he bought land on the Tožbar estate for a garden.
-He chose a sunny slope of Kukla nearby the church of St. Mary, where there were already some large rocks and a few trees growing.
-Since there was no spring in the garden, a reservoir was built under the waterfall, which was located nearby, and the water was piped into the garden and the area was fenced off.
+In Trenta, he bought land on the Tožbar estate.
+He chose a sunny slope of Kukla near the church of St. Mary.
+Since there was no spring in the garden, a reservoir was built under a nearby waterfall and water was piped into the garden.
 In the autumn of 1926, the initial work was completed.
-He named the garden 'Bois de Chesne' after his wife Julia.
-In 1927, plants began to be brought to the garden: they were brought from the Julian Alps, the Friulian hills, from the limestone mountains and the pre-Alpine world, and some also from the Karavanke and Kamnik-Savinja Alps.
-The garden also included some "foreign" plants that Bois de Chesne obtained from other mountain ranges in Europe and the surrounding area (Atlas, Caucasus).
+He named the garden after his wife Julia.
+In 1927, plants began to be brought from the Julian Alps, Friulian hills, Karavanke, and even from the Atlas and Caucasus mountains.

-Bois de Chesne was helped by both Slovenian and foreign botanists in arranging the garden.
-The famous Julius Kugy (mountaineer, writer, botanist, humanist, lawyer and officer of Slovenian descent ) was also a good friend of Bois de Chesne.
-He helped the founder with information on plant locations and advised that the garden represent a "botanical journey from the valley to a Julian peak".
-He also praised Juliana in his works and dedicated some of his most beautiful writings to her.
+Bois de Chesne was helped by both Slovenian and foreign botanists.
+The famous Julius Kugy was also a good friend, advising that the garden represent a "botanical journey from the valley to a Julian peak".

 A look into history